Lyubov-Maksimova/Terminal_HW_2/README.md

     the sec 3

 ```
+        *the command `head` is used to view the first 10 lines of the file.
+By means of `-n`, the number of lines intended for display is set

 35. **Сreate a folder and a text file with the contents.
 Use an one-line command**

     `$ mkdir inner_dir_2 ; touch inner_dir_2/file.txt`

             *instead `;` we can use `&&`.
 This is an operator that is used to join more than one expression, and then outputs a result based on their                    combined result.
+In the case of &&, the commands are also executed sequentially, but the next one gets control only if the previous one ended              without an error.
+In case of an error, the execution of the entire chain of commands stops.

 36. **Move to any folder files with the contents of the `sec`.
 Use an one-line command**

 ```